cloudberrydb/cloudberrydb/DEV_SETUP.md

 ORDER BY M.ptime;
 ```

-You just created a simple warehouse database with a million rows in
+You just created a simple warehouse database that simulates users posting
-the "fact" table.
-This database simulates users posting messages on
+messages on a social media network.
+The "fact" table (aka. the `Messages`
-a social media network.
-The final query, reported the number of
+table) has a million rows.
+The final query reports the number of messages
-messages that were posted on each day.
+that were posted on each day.
 Pretty cool!

 ##8: Using GDB
 If you are doing serious development, you will likely need to use a debugger.